 He rubbed his salt and pepper beard with his left hand.
 With his right, he wrote “showing off” on the paper inside the clipboard laying across his lap.

-“Unless I think you are going to commit a crime, no, I cannot repeat your words.”
+“Unless I think you are going to commit a crime, no, I cannot repeat your words if they do not directly tie into this case.”

 The memory was over a quarter of a century old, but it felt fresh.
-She was proudand carried the recolelction with a perverse pride.
-She shook her medium length brown hair and smiled into his scared blue eyes.
+She was proud and carried the recollection with a perverse joy.
+She shook her medium length brown hair and smiled into his scared hazel eyes.

 “My father and grandfather were brilliant chemists.
 In fact, apothecaries populate my family tree for over 100 years.“